 Introduction to Spooning for Montessori Toddlers

 One of the most beloved practical life experiences for young toddlers is transferring with a spoon.
 There is just something about this simple motion that is so satisfying to these little people.
 For adults, using a spoon is so common of a task we may not even realize how complicated it can be.
 A specific set of motions must be used to accomplish our task, and there is very little room for error.
+So, an introduction to spooning for Montessori toddlers can be very helpful.

 To make this work, I simply used a small amount of wild rice in a glass cup.
 I included a small glass appetizer spoon.
 A tiny wooden tray with higher sides.
 The tray is small and light enough for Nora to carry to a mat or table.